Pose of the Month: Balasana, “Child’s Pose”

 If you’ve ever attended a yoga class there’s a good chance you’ve heard an instructor say something along these lines, “If you need a break, just go into Child’s Pose.”

-However, there is a general assumption that Child’s Pose is a restful, restorative posture for everyone.
-I personally do find this to be a restful pose and it feels good to my lower back, gently stretching the lower back, an area I experience chronic pain.
-For many folks the suggestion to go to Child’s Pose to rest is poor advice.
-This posture may well be far from restful and a student new-to-yoga would be at a loss as to what to do when they do need a rest.
+While I personally do find this to be a restful pose and it feels good to my lower back, gently stretching the lower back, an area I experience chronic pain, I have many students who cannot be in this posture the way it is usually taught.
+For many people the advice to take a break in this posture is far from restful.
+Child’s Pose may well be uncomfortable for many reasons and a student new-to-yoga would be at a loss as to what to do when they do need a rest.

 Students with conditions affecting the feet, ankles, knees, hips, back, shoulders, or neck might find this posture very painful; notice how many joints I listed there!
 Larger-bodied students might find this pose very uncomfortable.
 Some students have conditions where having head down is contraindicated.
 These are only a few examples of the types challenges people face when advised to go to Child’s Pose to rest.